 Setup Let's Encrypt with Nginx

-Reading time is 1.432 minutes
+Reading time is 5 minute(s)

-When I migrated my VPS (with Ubuntu) to another host, I needed to set up Nginx again with Let's Encrypt, but I always forget how to exactly do it.
-This blog post is aimed to describe in easy steps how to set up up Nginx with auto-renewing Let’s Encrypt SSL certificates.
+When I migrated my VPS (with Ubuntu) to an other host, I needed to setup Nginx again with Let's Encrypt but I always forget how to exactly do it.
+This blog post is aimed to describe in easy steps how to setup up Nginx with auto-renewing Let’s Encrypt SSL certificates.

 Setting up Nginx